 Sometimes people make choices that seem odd to observers.
 Diamond has a fascinating theory that would explain these stories.
 In her view, attraction, romance, and identity are separate psychological functions.

 So you might be capable of attraction to both women and men, but only fall in love with men and choose a heterosexual identity.
 You might be in love and coupled off with a man and leave and switch to a lesbian identity.
 Or the other way around.

 I know of a woman—call her Carol—who married in her 20s in order to have children.
 When her husband asked for a divorce, Carol fell head over heels for the first woman she slept with, a woman who also had a long marriage in her past.
 Like Jessica, Carol has fantasies about sex with men, yet she’s still blissful about her partner 10 years later.
 If she were ever alone again, she says she’d probably stay alone.

 These stories fit with the complexity of the emerging biochemical data on love and desire.
 In this new understanding, romance—the butterflies, the obsession, the euphoria—is linked to the neurotransmitter dopamine.
 Lust is associated with testosterone, or Testy, and then there’s Oxy, or oxytocin, which makes us bond and feel like family.
 These neurotransmitters may work together for a while, then change and not necessarily on the same schedule.

 Life is flux.
-Our society still teaches us to dream of true love and passion forever with one person.
-Life is flux.
-Biology and human emotion changes.
+Our society teaches us to dream of true love and passion forever with one person.
+So, may I repeat: Life is flux.
+Biology and human emotion change.
 Be gentle with yourself when you experience changes and conflicts.